zaratt/backend_medical/README.md

 # ABOUT THE PROJECT
-Simple project for medical team management for learning
+Small application with a list of doctors managed by a team for learning

 # FEATURES